DolphDev/pynationstates/readme.md

 Nationstates API wrapper
 ---

-#NOTE: Pynationstates is no longer worked on, It also is not ready for anything besides personal scripts.
+# NOTE: Pynationstates is no longer worked on, It also is not ready for anything besides personal scripts.
+## Also: This library was created when I had less understanding of python, it may contain bad pratices (such as usesing time.sleep())
+### Contributions welcomed, I may eventually rewrite this.

 ### API